128technology/docs/docs/about_svr_savings.md

 GRE (defined in [RFC 2784](https://tools.ietf.org/html/rfc2784)) is very popular in the SD-WAN industry.
 GRE Overhead = 8 (GRE bytes) + 20 (IP GRE Header) = 24 Bytes.
 Therefore, GRE adds 24 additional bytes to the packet size.

-IPSec with GRE: IPSec (defined in [RFC 6071](https://tools.ietf.org/html/rfc6071)) is a very popular way of creating encrypted tunnels in SD-WAN.
-IPSec enables authentication and encryption of IP packets.
-IPSec uses two main protocols, Authentication Header (AH) and Encapsulating Security Payload (ESP).
+IPsec with GRE: IPsec (defined in [RFC 6071](https://tools.ietf.org/html/rfc6071)) is a very popular way of creating encrypted tunnels in SD-WAN.
+IPsec enables authentication and encryption of IP packets.
+IPsec uses two main protocols, Authentication Header (AH) and Encapsulating Security Payload (ESP).
 These protocols authenticate (AH) and encrypt plus authenticate (ESP), respectively.

-IPSec can be used in conjunction with GRE or VXLAN tunneling protocols.
+IPsec can be used in conjunction with GRE or VXLAN tunneling protocols.
 This means GRE header is added first, followed by the IPsec header.
-IPSec Overhead: 20 (IPSec Header) + 8 (ESP Header) + 8 (Init.
+IPsec Overhead: 20 (IPsec Header) + 8 (ESP Header) + 8 (Init.
 Vector) + 2 (ESP Trailer) + 12 (ESP Auth.) = 50 Bytes
 Therefore, a total of 50 bytes are added additionally to MTU.
 This is in addition to the 24 bytes added by GRE.

 Virtual Extensible LAN (VXLAN): Although VXLAN (defined in [RFC 7348](https://tools.ietf.org/html/rfc7348)) is very popular in the data center world, it has found its way into the SD-WAN industry.
 Because VXLAN is a layer 2 encapsulation, it encapsulates the entire Ethernet frame.
-VXLAN Overhead = 20 (Outer IP Header) + 8 (Outer UDP) + 8 (VXLAN Header) +14 (Inner Ethernet Header) = 50 Bytes, which is 50 bytes extra as compared to the native IP packet.
+VXLAN Overhead = 20 (Outer IP Header) + 8 (Outer UDP) + 8 (VXLAN Header) + 14 (Inner Ethernet Header) = 50 Bytes, which is 50 bytes extra as compared to the native IP packet.

 When an application uses a smaller packet size, adding tunnel overhead results in a very inefficient utilization of bandwidth.
-This is true about common applications, such as VOIP that utilizes a packet size of 60 bytes when utilizing G.729 codec.
+This is true about common applications, such as VoIP that uses a packet size of 60 bytes when utilizing G.729 codec.
-For the impact of tunnel on VOIP, consider the case of a GRE tunnel:
+For the impact of tunnel on VoIP, consider the case of a GRE tunnel:
 * IP Packet = 60 bytes (as required for G.729 codec)
 * Additional bytes for GRE = 24 Bytes
 * Percentage of additional bytes needed = 24/60 = 40%

-This means 40% additional bytes are utilized to carry IP packets that are otherwise not needed if the packet is sent natively.
-This kind of calculation can be repeated for IPSec (with GRE) and VXLAN.
+This means 40% additional bytes are required to carry IP packets that are otherwise not needed if the packet is sent natively.
+This kind of calculation can be repeated for IPsec (with GRE) and VXLAN.
 The impact of the additional bytes can be clearly seen.
-The worse-case scenario is IPSec with GRE.
+The worse case scenario is IPsec with GRE.
 That is nearly 123% overhead.

 SD-WAN is commonly deployed on internet links, and if it is a low bandwidth link or if the link suffers from congestion, which if often the case, this will lead to performance degradation of the application.